razib-playground/stepover/languages/java8/src/nestedclass/Nested Class.md

    	- not considered as *inner class*
    	- rather a top level nested class

- - because the nested class is static no - special relation to it's **enclosing** class
+ - because the nested class is static, it has no special relation to it's **enclosing** class

    	- it can not access any **non-static** member of it's **enclosing** class